m0neZ/desAInz/docs/security.md

 the corresponding Kubernetes secrets using ``kubectl``.
 A Dagster job executes this script once per month.
 The ``monthly_secret_rotation_schedule`` defined in ``backend.orchestrator.orchestrator.schedules`` triggers the job on the first day of every month at midnight UTC.
+The run waits for approval via the ``/approvals`` API before applying rotations and sends a Slack notification when complete.